mrehkopf/vcs/README.md

 The recording functionality will write frames as they appear in the [output window](#output-window) into a video file.
 But make note of the following:

 - Audio will not be recorded.
+- Frames will be inserted into the video at the rate of capture; the recorder itself does not try to maintain any particular frame rate (e.g. by duplicating or discarding frames).
+For example, if your capture source is 57.5 Hz, one minute of video will have 57.5 * 60 frames, and if that video is played back at 60 FPS, it will appear slightly sped up.
+- If any frames are dropped during recording, the video's playback will be non-linear.
+So if you're recording a separate audio file and are planning to sync it with the video, you want 0 frame drop.
 - The video will be recorded in the H.264 format using an x264 codec.
 - The video resolution will be that of the current output size (see the [output resolution dialog](#output-resolution-dialog)).
 - The output size cannot be changed while recording; frames will be scaled to fit the current size.
 - The [overlay](#overlay-dialog) will not be recorded.
 - Encoder parameters influencing image quality (e.g. CRF) cannot be altered in the Linux version of VCS - this is a limitation of OpenCV.
 You can, however, modify and recompile the OpenCV code with higher-quality default options (see e.g. [here](https://www.researchgate.net/post/Is_it_possible_to_set_the_lossfree_option_for_the_X264_codec_in_OpenCV)).

-To make use of VCS's recording functionality on Windows, you will need to install the 32-bit version of the [x264vfw](https://sourceforge.net/projects/x264vfw/files/x264vfw/44_2851bm_44825/) codec and run its configurator at least once, so that its settings are added into the Windows registry for VCS to find.
+To make use of VCS's recording functionality in Windows, you will need to install the 32-bit version of the [x264vfw](https://sourceforge.net/projects/x264vfw/files/x264vfw/44_2851bm_44825/) codec and run its configurator at least once, so that its settings are added into the Windows registry for VCS to find.

 #### Recording settings
-**Frame rate.** The video's nominal playback rate.
-Typically, you will want to match this to the capture source's refresh rate, so that e.g. a 60 Hz capture signal is recorded with a frame rate of 60.
+**Nominal FPS.** The video's suggested playback rate, for video player software.
+This setting does not affect the recording rate, only the rate at which the video will (or might be) played back.

 **Video container.** The file format in which the video is saved.
 On Windows, the AVI format is used.